-EG: Factor Issues to consider Determinant S Institutional Park and open space management should be part of larger of Resilience aces for people & communi support municipal management and maintenance plans and also linked to a holistic crime prevention strategy.
-By-laws By-law enforcement can support certain aspects of CPTED such as littering, illegal land use, alcohol abuse in public places, etc. - Physical structures There should be continuous maintenance, reparation and upgrading of built environment elements and structures in public spaces to avoid perceptions of insecurity linked to deteriorated spaces that could invite opportunities for crime linked to issues of 'crime and grime'.
-Facilities Facilities should be cleaned regularly and used for legitimate purposes.
+EG: Factor Issues to consider Determinants Places for people & community Institutional Park and open space management should be part of larger of Resilience support municipal management and maintenance plans and also linked to a holistic crime prevention strategy.
+Diversity By-laws By-law enforcement can support certain aspects of CPTED such as littering, illegal land use, alcohol abuse in public places, etc. Redundancy - Physical There should be continuous maintenance, reparation and Intensity structures upgrading of built environment elements and structures in public spaces to avoid perceptions of insecurity linked to deteriorated spaces that could invite opportunities for Proximity - crime linked to issues of 'crime and grime'.
+Connectivity - Facilities Facilities should be cleaned regularly and used for legitimate purposes.